awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-eventbridge-lambda/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

-### Amazon CloudWatch Events Rule
+### Amazon EventBridge Rule
-* Grant least privilege permissions to CloudWatch Events to trigger the Lambda Function
+* Grant least privilege permissions to EventBridge rule to trigger the Lambda Function

 ### AWS Lambda Function
 * Configure limited privilege access IAM role for Lambda function